 - FinancialSpreadsMT4 accounts - with these accounts we do not automatically add Stop Loss orders to each trade.
 However, when you open a trade we do recommend that you manually add a Stop Loss in order to significantly reduce your risk.

 Whichever account type you use, it is important to note that Stop Loss orders are not guaranteed.
 Therefore if a market gaps

-, your Stop Loss may not be filled at the level you requested, this means you may lose more than your initial deposit.
+, your Stop Loss may not be filled at the level you requested, this means you may lose more than you allowed for.